raku-community-modules/MoarVM-Remote/README.md

 Response to a "Thread List Request".
 It contains an array of hashes, with one hash per running thread, providing information about that thread.
 It also contains an indication of whether the thread was suspended, and the number of locks it is currently holding.

-The "name" key was added in version 1.2
+The `name` key was added in version 1.2.

 ```raku
 {